 Among the alternatives available for developing enzymepowered porous motors, metal-organic frameworks (MOFs) are an attractive choice.
-MOFs exhibit very high surface areas, tunable pore sizes and shapes, and adjustable pore-surface functionality, suggesting their potential for myriad applications, including gas-storage, separation, catalysis, contaminant removal, and drug delivery.
-In fact, researchers have used MOFs to build stable and adaptable chassis for micro- and nanomotors, in which motion is based on Marangoni effects,23-26 magneticallydriven corkscrew locomotion or bubble propulsion.29-35 In parallel, researchers have demonstrated that biomolecules - particularly, enzymes - can be encapsulated within MOFs for protection and to confer the MOFs with new functionalities, mainly in catalysis.
-For instance, Falcaro, Doonan and co-workers explored biomimetic mineralization and controlled co-precipitation to encapsulate several enzymes in ZIF-8.
-Another challenging approach has required custom-made linkers to assemble MOFs with pores large enough (mesopores) to adsorb and host enzymes.
-For instance, the groups of Farha, Zhou and Ma exploited MOFs mesopores to encapsulate various enzymes.
-Importantly, for a MOF to be used as the chassis of an enzyme-powered porous motor, it must combine mesopores sufficiently large to host the enzyme used for propulsion, with micropores of an appropriate size to adsorb and release additional guest species.
+MOFs exhibit very high surface areas, tunable pore sizes and shapes, and adjustable pore-surface functionality, suggesting their potential for myriad applications, including gas-storage, separation, catalysis, contaminant removal, and drug delivery.^{18,19} In fact, researchers have used MOFs to build stable and adaptable chassis for micro- and nanomotors,^{20,21} in which motion is based on Marangoni effects,^{22-25} magneticallydriven corkscrew locomotion^{26,27} or bubble propulsion28-34.
+For the latter, studies are si far mostly limited to metallic catalytic materials (e.g. Ag,28 Pt,^{29,30} Co^{31,32} and Mn).^{33,34} In parallel, researchers have demonstrated that biomolecules - particularly, enzymes - can be encapsulated within

+MOFs for protection and to confer the MOFs with new functionalities, mainly in catalysis.
+For instance, Falcaro, Doonan and co-workers explored biomimetic mineralization and controlled co-precipitation to encapsulate several enzymes in ZIF-8.35 Another challenging approach has required custom-made linkers to assemble MOFs with pores large enough (mesopores) to adsorb and host enzymes.
+For instance, the groups of Farha36 and Zhou37 exploited MOFs mesopores to encapsulate various enzymes such as organophosphorus acid anhydrolase, glucose oxidase (size: 5.2-7.7 nm), horseradish peroxidase (size: 4.0 nm to 6.8 nm), cytochrome c (size: 2.6-3.3 nm), microperoxidase-11 (size: 1.1-3.3 nm) and tyrosinase (size: 5.5-5.6 nm).
+Additionally, Ma et al. studied the transport phenomena of microperoxidase-11 entering the interior of Tb-mesoMOF pores (size: 3.9-4.7 nm) from solution.38 Importantly, for a MOF to be used as the chassis of an enzyme-powered porous motor, it must combine mesopores sufficiently large to host the enzyme used for propulsion, with micropores of an appropriate size to adsorb and release additional guest species.

 Herein we report the design of an enzyme-powered, porous, MOF-based micromotor via compartmentalized encapsulation of the enzyme catalase within a hierarchical micro- and mesoporous MOF (Figure 1a).
-We chose catalase as a model enzyme, as it has been extensively used to induce ballistic propulsion through bubble propulsion via decomposition of $H_2O_2$ .40-43 Moreover, we selected an UiOtype Zr-MOF as the chassis because of its well-known water stability; a condition that should fulfil any MOF intended to be used for the fabrication of motors powered by enzymatic reactions.
-In this design, another essential condition was the use of a UiO-type MOF with mesopores sufficiently large to host catalase (size: 6-10 nm) and micropores that preserve the ability to adsorb and/or release additional guest species.
-In order to rationally design this
+We chose catalase as a model enzyme, as it has been extensively used to induce ballistic propulsion through and bubble propulsion via decomposition of H_2O_2 .39-42 Moreover, we selected an UiO-type Zr-MOF as the chassis because of its well-known

 Figure 1. a) Schematic representation of the multi-step process used to synthesize the MOFtors.
-Cross sections of the crystals at bottom. b) FESEM image of ozonated Zr-fcu-azo/sti-30%.
-Scale bar: 10 μm. c,d) PXRD and N2 isotherms of Zr-fcu-azo/sti-30% before (red) and after (blue) ozonolysis, and after catalase encapsulation (orange).
-In c, simulated pattern for Zr-fcu-azo (black). e) Encapsulation efficiency (blue) and oxygen generated (orange) vs. time.
+Bottom images represent cross sections of the octahedral crystals. b) Representative FESEM image of ozonated Zr-fcu-azo/sti-30%.
+Scale bar = 10 μ m. c) PXRD diagrams of Zr-fcu-azo/sti-30% before (red) and after (blue) ozonolysis, and after catalase encapsulation (orange), in comparison to simulated pattern for Zr-fcu-azo (black). d) N2 isotherms Zr-fcu-azo/sti-30% before (red) and after (blue) ozonolysis, and after catalase encapsulation (orange). e) Encapsulation efficiency (blue) and oxygen generated (orange) plotted as a function of time.